 Let see the following scenarios where bed bugs are prone to spread out!

-In order to answer that we need to know what motivates them?
+To answer that, we need to know what motivates them?
 The number 1 thing that makes bed bugs active is HUNGER!
 They exist to feed and will search for a host until one is found.
-A logical conclusion is that bed bugs will search out the easiest and most convenient host that can meet that need.
+A logical conclusion is that bed bugs will search out the easiest and most convenient host to meet that need.
 How “clean” an environment has very little to do with bed bug infestations.
 Their primary method of identifying a suitable host is through heat recognition and CO2 emissions.
 The good news is that the bed bug cannot detect these two elements beyond 5 feet.

-The second-bed bug motivator is something that we all need – a safe shelter (harborage) so they can breed and rest between blood feedings.
-Details on common bed bug harborages can be found in the Signs of bed bugs section of this website.
+The second-bed bug motivator is something that we all need – a safe shelter (harborage), so they can breed and rest between blood feedings.
+Details on common bed bug harborages can be found in this website’s Signs of bed bugs section.

-Because bed bugs and their eggs are so small and operate late at night, to early in the morning, when most people are asleep it is very easy for them to go undetected, giving the impression that they have just “magically” appeared from nowhere.
+Because bed bugs and their eggs are so small and operate late at night, too early in the morning, when most people are asleep, it is straightforward for them to go undetected, giving the impression that they have just “magically” appeared from nowhere.
 Bed bugs easily escape detection by crawling into suitcases, boxes, and belongings.
-This is a major problem for hotels, motels, and apartments, where guests and occupant turnover is continuous or high and there is an abundance of warm-blooded meals.
+This is a major problem for hotels, motels, and apartments, where guests and occupant turnover is continuous or high, and warm-blooded meals are abundant.

 Bed bugs live in aggregations (or communities) that offer them safe harborages, potential mates and help them resist desiccation.
 It is believed that they do this because the community provides benefits for the bed bugs involved that is not present when they are solitary.

-Some of the possible advantages of aggregation are that they provide safe harborages from other natural bed bug predators; it can assist the adults in mate-finding as well as allow for higher resistance to desiccation (dehydration) than a solitary bed bug.
+Some of the possible advantages of aggregation are that they provide safe harborages from other natural bed bug predators; it can assist the adults in mate-finding and allow for higher resistance to desiccation (dehydration) than a solitary bed bug.

-As with all good things aggregations will eventually reach a point where they are no longer beneficial to the individual bed bugs.
-The disadvantages are that now they become more attractive and visible to their natural predators due to larger numbers, competition becomes fiercer for food because of the overuse of resources and inbreeding becomes more prevalent.
-The general consensus is that when the individual bed bugs no longer benefit from the aggregation they will disperse or spread.
+As with all good things, aggregations will eventually reach a point where they are no longer beneficial to the individual bed bugs.
+The disadvantages are that now they become more attractive and visible to their natural predators due to larger numbers, competition becomes fiercer for food because of the overuse of resources, and inbreeding becomes more prevalent.
+The consensus is that when the individual bed bugs no longer benefit from the aggregation, they will disperse or spread.

-A common theory for bed bugs dispersing or spreading has to do with their unique mating behaviour.
+A common theory for bed bugs dispersing or spreading has to do with their unique mating behavior.
 Bed bugs copulate through traumatic insemination.

-Bed bugs can breed all year and it is typical in the Northeast when they are inside and the conditions are ideal with an ample supply of food that they can reproduce up to three generations.
-If the female produces two to five eggs a day an infestation can grow to a very large number in a matter of months.
-If left unchecked a bed bugs population can grow to the thousands in a small period of time.
+Bed bugs can breed all year, and it is typical in the Northeast when they are inside, and the conditions are ideal with an ample supply of food that they can reproduce up to three generations.
+If the female produces two to five eggs a day, an infestation can grow to a huge number in months.
+If left unchecked, a bed bugs population can grow to the thousands in a small period of time.
 That is why early detection is so critical in the control of bed bugs and their infestations.

 Bed bugs are quick movers.
-An adult can crawl about 4 feet per minute and the nymphs can crawl about 1 foot per minute.
-Their legs are adapted for crawling and the tarsal claw at the end is used for gripping rough surfaces or their host for feeding.
-They can easily climb any fabric wood or paper surface by hooking the claw in and around the fibres.
+An adult can crawl about 4 feet per minute, and the nymphs can crawl about 1 foot per minute.
+Their legs are adapted for crawling, and the tarsal claw at the end is used for gripping rough surfaces or their host for feeding.
+They can easily climb any fabric, wood, or paper surface by hooking the claw in and around the fibers.
 This design is why some of the passive bed bug traps monitors used have smooth slick surfaces on the inside.
-Once the bed bug falls in they are trapped because they can’t climb out.
+Once the bed bug falls in, they are trapped because they can’t climb out.

-When understanding how do bed bugs spread it is important to remember that in order for a new infestation to become established, they must first be introduced into a previously un-infested environment.
+When understanding how bed bugs spread, it is important to remember that they must first be introduced into a previously un-infested environment for a new infestation to become established.

 How do bed bugs spread?

 The best way to prevent a bed bug infestation is through constant vigilance and early detection.
-If you suspect that you might have bed bugs see the articles on bed bugs bites, what do bed bugs look like, and how to get rid of bed bugs yourself.
+If you suspect that you might have bed bugs, see the articles on bed bugs bites, what bed bugs look like, and how to get rid of bed bugs yourself.